cincheo/jsweet-angular2-quickstart/README.md

 # Angular 2 QuickStart Source in Java (JSweet-powered)

 This repository is an adaptation of the [Angular 2 quickstart with TypeScript](https://github.com/angular/quickstart).
-The only difference is that the source code is written in Java, and compiled to TypeScript using [JSweet](https://github.com/cincheo/jsweet).
+The core difference is that the source code is written in Java and transpiled using [JSweet](https://github.com/cincheo/jsweet).
 So, this project is potentially a good starting point to start building an Angular 2 application with Java.
+It should also be possible to adapt this project for Angular 4 (would require an Angular 4 candy) - contributions are more than welcome ;)

 For details on how to use this project, please refer to the [original project](https://github.com/angular/quickstart), which provides extensive documentation, and to the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html).